2022 Fukushima earthquake: Tectonic setting

-The 2022 earthquake coincidentally occurred near the dates of the first anniversaries of the February 2021 Fukushima and March 2021 Miyagi earthquakes.
-An analysis of the February 2021 earthquake suggest reverse faulting within the downgoing Pacific Plate beneath the subduction interface.
-Japanese scientists said that the quake ruptured along a 45 km-long, north-south striking fault that dips towards the east.
+The 2022 earthquake coincidentally occurred near the dates of the first anniversaries of the February 2021 Fukushima and March 2021 Miyagi earthquakes besides being just five days after the eleventh anniversary of the aforementioned megaquake.
+An analysis of the February 2021 earthquake suggest reverse faulting within the downgoing Pacific plate beneath the subduction interface.
+Japanese scientists said that the quake ruptured along a 45 km-long, north–south striking fault that dips towards the east.